aditya23043/split36/README.md

   - Also includes the code for "key held down" event
 - [ ] Right half assembly
 - [ ] Right half firmware

+## 2025-04-11 23:13

+### Major Issue
+- The footprint used for the MX switches (from ScottoKeeb's github repo) had label -> MX 1.00u Reversible written on it.
+However, it means reversible in the sense that we can swap north facing and south facing switches, not for mutli sided switches
+- Hence, the assembly of the right half is on hold until the new PCB arrives.
+- In the modified kicad project I have used the SW_MX_REVERSIBLE footprint from -> https://github.com/daprice/keyswitches.pretty
+- Furthermore, I have added the kicad project in this repo inside the `pcb/` directory
+- 2025-04-11 23:26 -> PCB order placed
+  - Cost: ₹1935 for 5 PCBs
+  - Nearly: ₹400 per PCB